Sexual Harassment Lawyers in New York City

 The New York State Human Rights Law and the New York City Human Rights Law provide broader protection for workers than federal law does.
 Similar to the city law, which is widely considered one of the most protective civil rights laws in the country, State law specifies that you only need to show that the harassment of which you complain rises above the level or petty slights and trivial inconveniences.
 In the past, employers were able to defend themselves by arguing that employees had not used their internal complaint procedure, and therefore shouldn’t be able to proceed with their claim.
 However, under state law, this defense is no longer available.

-Consult a Phillips & Assoc Sexual Harassment Lawyers Today
+Consult New York City Sexual Harassment Lawyers Today

 - Define Sexual Harassment in the Workplace

 - Difference Between Sexual Harassment and Sexual Assault